trevordmiller/slides-intro-to-graphql/src/index.md

 ## GraphQL at the Church

 - Going forward, the stack team is evaluating adding support for GraphQL
+- The starter will not include GraphQL by default
 - In this presentation, we'll look at some cool ideas that you can explore
-- GraphQL + Apollo eliminates much of the complexity we see in REST + Redux without many sacrifices
+- GraphQL eliminates much of the complexity we see in REST + Redux without many sacrifices
-- But don't worry, the stack team will continue to support REST + Redux
 - We hope to cover more about GraphQL during the React Bootcamp in July

 ---